 Businesses strive to go where the market is.
-But, some struggle with how to really reach a new generation of consumers.
+But some struggle with how to reach a new generation of consumers.
 If your brand seems out of touch, it can come off as pandering.
 This media-savvy generation can smell insincerity from a mile away.

 What they want is authenticity.

-So, many business owners turn to marketing professionals in an effort to generate the kind of scientifically-tested content that meets millennials where they live: in the world of social media.
-Some have decided that a great way to do that is to connect with a popular media influencer.
+So, many business owners turn to marketing professionals to generate the kind of scientifically tested content that meets millennials where they live: in the world of social media.
+Some have decided that connecting with a popular media influencer is a great way to do that.

 Editor’s note: Looking for the right online marketing service for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

 Social media celebrity is becoming big business.
 It seems like everyone and their brother has a monetized YouTube channel or trending Instagram account.
 With all of the instant celebrity – as well as the bank accounts and benefits that come with it – many people are defrauding their way onto the social media marketing gravy train.

 Popular influencers have a million followers or more, and top influencers have followers numbering in the tens of millions.
 It’s estimated that in 2023 brands will be spending close to $21.1 billion to get some of that market share, according to the Influencer Marketing Benchmark Report 2023.

 However, fake influencers can deceive companies by purchasing followers to make their accounts look bigger and manipulating social media statistics to entice brands to work with them.
 Fake influencers take your time and money with little remorse.